 There are two options when it comes to setting up your stock/bond allocation with WiseBanyan.
 You can either manually set it to whatever you want or you can answer a few questions and WiseBanyan will choose an appropriate portfolio for you based on your particular situation.

-For example, here’s a conservative portfolio that WiseBanyan put together for my own account.
+For example, here’s a portfolio that WiseBanyan put together for my own account.
 I have a long-term view when it comes to investing, so I opt for an aggressive allocation of 100% stocks.
 In this portfolio, it divided up my allocation into 60% US equities, 32.5% international equities, and 7.5% emerging market equities (overall, that’s 60% domestic, 40% international).
 That’s a fine allocation that you can’t go wrong with.
 And the investments are all Vanguard ETFs, which is good.

-In terms of allocation, WiseBanyan does let you tinker with what you want things to look like.
-You can set it to be as aggressive as 91% stocks and 9% bonds or as conservative as 9% stocks and 91% bonds.
+In terms of allocation, WiseBanyan does let you tinker with how you want things to look like.
+You can set it to be as aggressive as 100% stocks or as conservative as you’d like as well.

 Things To Consider If You’re Thinking About WiseBanyan (Now Called Axos Invest)